aspect-build/rules_js/e2e/js_image_oci/README.md

 Toolchain selection is controlled by `platform` attribute on `js_image_layer`.
 NodeJS interpreter for a different platform can be obtained by changing `platform`.

-Here is what the final image looks like when the platform is `linux/arm64`
+Here is what the final image looks like when `platform = "linux/arm64"`:

 ```
 app